 increase your risk of bleeding.
 If your doctor prescribes blood thinners, be

-sure you understand how to take your medicine safely, and see your doctor for
+sure you understand how to take your medicine safely.

 You can reduce your risk of pulmonary